Police searching for 3 suspects in connection with mass shooting near West Philly rec center

 One of the suspects was caught in a house, another was found hiding under a car and the third was caught in a foot pursuit with officers, police said.

+She says she somehow calmly made it to the front door and waved in the police, who were already arresting another suspect on her front yard.

+"I thought 'how do I play this smart and get back to the front door?'
+I just pointed silently like he just went downstairs and my sister came down and we just rushed out of the house.
+Thank God police were outside my house already and they were ready and they just swarmed in and that saved my life really," she said.

-Those three men have yet to be identified, but Kraner said they're all 22 years old.
+Those three men have yet to be identified, but Krasner said they're all 22 years old.
+The suspects are charged with attempted murder, but two of the victims are in such serious condition that Krasner said they could die.

-Charges for the three suspects in custody are expected to be filed Wednesday evening, Krasner said.

 Police say two people -- a 16-year-old boy and a 21-year-old man -- were shot in the head and are currently in extremely critical condition.